pentandra/spec/README.md

 ### Scholarly Commons

+The Scholarly Commons is not a website, nor a platform or organization, but the convergence around a set of principles, standards,and best practices that govern how research artifacts (narrative, code, data, workflows) should be handled for maximum human and machine-based access.
 The Scholarly Commons is not an incremental improvement of the current system of scholarship and science, but a ground-up redesign of the entire system, from every perspective.

 * [FORCE11 Scholarly Commons Working Group](https://www.force11.org/group/scholarly-commons-working-group)
 * [Reimagining Research Communications](https://pentandra.com/blog/reimagining-research-communications/)